8gears/n8n-helm-chart/README.md

   affinity: {}

 #
-# Additional resources
+# User defined supplementary K8s manifests
 #

-#  Takes a list of Kubernetes resources and merges each resource with a default metadata.labels map and
+#  Takes a list of Kubernetes manifests and merges each resource with a default metadata.labels map and
 #  installs the result.
 #  Use this to add any arbitrary Kubernetes manifests alongside this chart instead of kubectl and scripts.
-resources: []
+extraManifests: []
 #  - apiVersion: v1
 #    kind: ConfigMap
 #    metadata: